Uber driver's fatal crash: Daljinder Singh accused of careless driving that killed Daniel Kopa

 "These were not the actions of a reasonable and prudent driver."

-Joseph Gaffney, a constable at the time, told the court he arrived at the crash scene within minutes, cordoned off the scene and blocked the lanes with his patrol car.
+Joseph Gaffney, a constable at the time, told the court he arrived at the crash scene within minutes.

+Gaffney cordoned off the scene and blocked the lanes with his patrol car.

 Kopa was unresponsive but breathing and was taken to hospital by ambulance at 9.02am.